vishalanandl177/DRF-API-Logger/README.md

 """
 It will listen to all the API logs whenever an API is called.
-You can also listen signals in multiple functions.
+You can also listen to signals in multiple functions.
 """
 API_LOGGER_SIGNAL.listen += listener_one
 API_LOGGER_SIGNAL.listen += listener_two